Already On Google But Not Getting Leads? 3 Google Business Profile Fixes for Vancouver Wellness Practices

 It’s analyzing the language to try to figure out what you do, who you help and where your business is located.

-When potential clients search for things like “nutritionist for women in Vancouver” or “trauma therapy near me,” Google checks review content too.
+When potential clients search for things like “nutritionist for menopausal women in Vancouver” or “trauma therapy near me,” Google checks review content too.

 If your reviews are generic or lack keywords, it will rank other similar businesses higher and you'll be missing serious opportunities.